- Bloat is a condition when a dog’s stomach gets over distended (swollen) with food and/or gas.

-Only about 25 in 1,000 dogs experience bloat, but even in dogs that seek treatment, the mortality rate remains around 15% based on statics reported by the American College of veterinary surgeons.
+Only about 25 in 1,000 dogs experience bloat, but even in dogs that seek treatment, the mortality rate remains around 15 percent based on statistics reported by the American College of Veterinary Surgeons.

 Causes of Bloat in Dogs

 Veterinarians and researchers have not been able to determine the exact cause of bloat and GDV in dogs, but there are certain things that can increase a dog’s risk of developing bloat.

 A dog’s body shape and breed are both well-researched factors contributing to bloat.
 Typically, large-breed dogs are more at risk.
 However, some small dogs with deep chests, such as Dachshunds, may have a higher chance of suffering from this dangerous condition than other small-breed dogs.